MounaBelaid/personal-website-academia/content/talk/Présentation de R-Ladies Tunis - Prime Analytics community meeting/index.md

 +++

 At Prime Analytics we organize a very effective monthly community meeting to exchange ideas and information, and to share our experiences about things that matter to us.
-I chose to deliever a talk about: R-Ladies Tunis.
+I chose to deliver a talk about: R-Ladies Tunis.
 It was worth it!

 Agenda:
 - Introduction of R-Ladies Global</li>